10 Ways to Make the Most Out of your Small Kitchen

 Tip 5 - Let in Some Light

-Small or over-crowded kitchens can often feel dark and dingy, especially if there is an overflow of products and appliances against darkly-colored cupboards.
+Small or over-crowded kitchens can often feel dark and dingy, especially if there is an overflow of products and appliances against darkly-coloured cupboards.

 To counteract this, it is important that the kitchen is kept light to eliminate visual theft.
 Using open shelving is one way to introduce more light into your kitchen as well as utilising the wall space which may have previously been left bare.
 Floating shelves and glass doors add a stylish and contemporary way to display crockery or glassware.